Every startup looks for ways to catapult a business to success. Here are ten tips for accelerating growth for SaaS (software as a service) companies.

 - Research your competitors.
 Discover their keywords and ads for paid and organic search.
 You may use competitor analysis tools for this purpose, for example, SE Ranking.

-- Determine who they are targeting and appeal to the same audience or concentrate on another group which your competition leaves out.
+- Determine who they are targeting and appeal to the same audience or concentrate on another group that your competition leaves out.

 - Speak to people, attend your sector forums and events, and organize surveys and polls to narrow down your marketing focus.